Bill Grayden: Personal life and death

 In 2015, aged 94, Grayden visited Gallipoli to commemorate the 100th anniversary of the landing at Anzac Cove, in which his father had participated.

-Grayden turned 100 in 2020.
-He is the earliest elected federal MP still alive, and he is the last surviving "Forty-Niner" MP, as well as the last surviving MP first elected before 1961.
-In a 2019 interview he recalled his personal memories of Robert Menzies, Ben Chifley, and Billy Hughes.
+Grayden turned 100 in 2020 and was the last surviving MP elected in 1949, as well as the last surviving MP first elected before 1961, and the last Liberal MP who served under Robert Menzies.
+In a 2019 interview he recalled his personal memories of Menzies, Ben Chifley, and Billy Hughes.
+He died on 28 April 2026, at the age of 105, after a short illness.
+A state funeral was held at St George's Cathedral, Perth, five weeks later.